-In the meantime, we propose the following scope conditions on the generalizability of our findings, based on Nepal's conditions in 2018, when our data collection occurred.
-Nepal is a consolidating democracy,27 a lower-middle income country,and a state where both corruption and vote buying are prevalent but not extreme.^{28,29} In addition, Nepal's voters are generally well educated and politically empowered,30 and vote at relatively high rates.31 In addition, our sampling strategy resulted in a particularly highly educated, yet poor, sample.
-We might expect our findings to generalize to contexts with these same traits, but not to contexts with key differences, or even to less educated areas of Nepal.
-Differences between Nepal and Kenya (lower level of education), India (lower level of corruption), and Peru (higher level of democracy) may explain the inconsistent findings across these contexts.
-More research-focused on voter, rather than elite, decision-making-is needed to map the circumstances under which voters support vote buying and document their perceptions of its costs and benefits.
+In the meantime, we propose the following possible scope conditions to explain inconsistencies in findings across contexts.
+In 2018, when our data collection occurred, Nepal was a consolidating democracy, a lower-middle income country, and a state where both corruption and vote buying were prevalent but not extreme.
+In addition, Nepal's voters were generally well-educated and politically empowered and voted at relatively high rates.
+Further, our sampling strategy resulted in a particularly highly educated, yet poor, sample.
+We might expect consistent findings in similar contexts.
+More research-focused on voter, rather than elite, decision-making-is needed to fully map the conditions under which voters support vote buying and perceive higher or lower costs and benefits.